Gemini Ganesan: Personal life

 Gemini Ganesan married Alamelu when he was 19 years old, with whom he lived and whom he fondly called "Boubji".
 He later married the actress Savitri while still married to his first wife, because polygamy was allowed for Hindu men till 1956.
 He had several extramarital affairs, as well as an illegal marriage with Juliana Andrew in July 1998.
 Alamelu and Ganesan had four daughters; three of them – Revathi, Kamala and Jayalakshmi – are medical doctors, the fourth – Narayani – is a journalist with The Times of India.
-Ganesan had two illegitimate daughters with the married actress Pushpavalli: Bollywood actress Rekha, and Radha.
+Ganesan had two other daughters with the married actress Pushpavalli: Bollywood actress Rekha, and Radha.
 The latter acted in a few Tamil films but then opted for marriage and emigration to the United States.
 Savitri and Ganesan had two children: a daughter named Vijaya Chamundeswari, and Ganesan's only son Satheesh Kumar.
 Gemini Ganesan noted in his autobiography Vaazhkai Padagu: "Somehow, I seemed to attract women who were in distress."
 He also felt annoyed by the title "Kaadhal Mannan" as it "was used to brush him in black in his personal life".
 He was survived by his seven daughters and one son.
 Chamundeswari has a son Abhinay Vaddi, who acted in Ramanujan (2014), and is therefore Ganesan's grandson.